SoftwareFactor/cv/README.md

 **Solution:**

-* Warehouse workers scan goods using portable scanner devices (running Android OS).
-This allows the system to keep track of all goods in the warehouse.
+* We developed a mobile app for warehouse workers.
+The app runs on portable Android scanner devices.
+Workers scan barcodes at every step, and the system keeps track of all goods in the warehouse.
-* Administration area was developed using AngularJS framework.
+* We developed an administrative area using the AngularJS framework.

 #### Number management system for communications industry regulator
 **Year:** 2015

-System provides functionality for administration of issued phone numbers.
+The system provides functionality for the administration of issued phone numbers.

 **My responsibilities:**

 * Project management
 * Requirements analysis
-* Architecture decisions
+* Solution architecture
 * Hands-on software development

 **Challenges:**

-* There was a requirement to import large quantities of data from a legacy sistem.
+* There was a requirement to import large quantities of data from a legacy system.
-* Some of the use cases required processing of large quantities of data in short periods of time.
+* Some of the use cases required processing large quantities of data in a relatively short time.

 **Solution:**

-* SQL Server was chosen for persistence.
+* Microsoft SQL Server was chosen for persistence.
-* Administration area was developed using AngularJS framework.
+* Administration area was developed using the AngularJS framework.

 #### Virtual currency payment processing platform
 **Years:** 2014 - 2015

-Online platform that allows merchants to generate invoices and get paid in virtual currencies (Bitcoin, Litecoin and Ripple).
+Our team was one of the early pioneers who developed a platform that allows online merchants to transact in virtual currencies (Bitcoin, Litecoin, and Ripple).

 **My responsibilities:**

 * Communication with the client
 * Requirements analysis
-* Architecture decisions
+* Solution architecture
 * Technical team leadership
 * Hands-on software development

 **Challenges:**

-* Each paid invoice starts an invisible chain of long running processes (currency conversions, hedging, transfer of funds to merchants, allocation of bonuses for affiliates, various notifications).
+* Each paid invoice starts an invisible chain of long-running processes (currency conversions, hedging, transfer of funds to merchants, allocation of bonuses for affiliates, various notifications).
-* We had to make sure that whole process is robust and can withstand unreliable network connections, server crashes and temporary issues with third party services.
+* We had to make sure that the whole process is robust and can withstand unreliable network connections, server crashes, and temporary issues with third party services.
-* There was a requirement for a highly dynamic and feature rich merchant self-service area.
+* There was a requirement for a highly dynamic and feature-rich merchant self-service area.
 * Security of the system was a priority.
-The platform handles clients' money, so any security breach would be a disaster.
+The platform handles clients' money, and any security breach would be a disaster.

 **Solution:**

 * We built the system on NServiceBus messaging framework.
-The architecture ensures that all processes are monitored and failed operations are automatically retried.
+The architecture ensures that all processes are monitored, and failed operations are automatically retried.
 In cases where automatic recovery is not possible, administrators are notified.
 * Merchant self-service area was developed from the ground up using AngularJS.
-It provides merchants with basic control of account as well as analytics, charts and real time notifications.
-All this functionality works smoothly on any device, including tablets and mobile phones.
+It provides merchants with basic control of their accounts, including analytics, charts, and real-time notifications.
+All this functionality works smoothly on devices of any form factor.
-* We thoroughly analyzed attack surface and secured the system according to the best practices, using multiple layers of security where possible.
+* We thoroughly analyzed the attack surface and secured the system according to the best practices, using multiple security layers where possible.

 #### Brokerage business management system
 **Year:** 2014

 We built a system that automates multiple aspects of brokerage business management.
-It consists of self-service areas for both sales persons and clients.
-The system automates creation of trading accounts, automatically monitors all trading activity and calculates commissions that need to be paid to both introducing brokers and affiliates.
+It consists of self-service areas for both salespersons and clients.
+The system automates the setup of trading accounts, automatically monitors all trading activity and calculates commissions that need to be paid to both introducing brokers and affiliates.

 **My responsibilities:**

 * Communication with the client
 * Requirements analysis
-* Architecture decisions
+* Solution architecture
 * Technical team leadership
 * Hands-on software development

 **Challenges:**

-* Each new order executed by a trader starts a chain of events that result in allocation of commissions for sales persons, updating of multiple account balances, notifications being sent to third party services.
-A failure in any of those operations might result in client account balances being corrupted.
+* Each new order executed by a trader starts a chain of events that result in allocating commissions for salespersons, updating multiple account balances, sending notifications to third party services.
+A failure in any of those operations could result in client account balances being corrupted.
 * There was a requirement to make introducing brokers feel like business owners.
 They needed to have full control over every aspect of their business.

 **Solution:**

 * We chose an architecture that consists of ASP.NET MVC web application and a service layer implemented using NServiceBus messaging framework.
-The architecture of service layer makes it possible to closely monitor critical business processes, automatically retry failed operations, or notify administrators in case of a critical fault.
+The service layer's architecture makes it possible to closely monitor critical business processes, automatically retry failed operations, or notify administrators in case of a critical fault.
-* With the help of our UX specialists, we implemented a feature rich and easy to use member area for introducing brokers.
+* With our UX specialists' help, we implemented a feature-rich and easy to use member area for introducing brokers.
 They can provide their clients with individual spread and commission offerings or special bonuses.

 #### Algorithmic trading platform
 **Year:** 2013

 This is a distributed trading platform that consists of multiple nodes.
 Each node subscribes to marked data and executes custom trading logic.
 Orders to buy or sell securities are sent to liquidity providers via FIX protocol.
-Messaging architecture has been implemented using ZeroMQ queues which have a throughput in the range of 100.000s of messages per second.
+Messaging architecture has been implemented using ZeroMQ queues with a throughput in the range of 100.000s of messages per second.

-Frontend of the application has been implemented using WPF and MVVM pattern.
+The frontend of the application has been implemented using WPF and the MVVM pattern.

 **My responsibilities:**

 * Requirements analysis
-* Architecture design
+* Solution architecture
 * Team leadership
 * Making sure best practices are followed
 * Hands-on software development